Getting Started With Your Orthodontic Treatment

 - Photographs: The position of the teeth has a significant influence on the posture and balance of the lips and face.
 The photos allow Dr. Reed to consider the effects of various treatment options on facial esthetics.

-Preparing for Consultation
+Preparing For The Consultation

-The first appointment at any orthodontic office begins with an initial consultation.
+After your new-patient exam, you’ll come back to one of our Pittsburgh orthodontist offices.
 You can get the most out of this appointment by knowing in advance what is most important to you regarding orthodontic treatment.

 Dr. Reed and her staff thought of a list of questions that are routinely asked before and during treatment.
 The list will help patients to begin the process of exploring what changes they are looking for and what is most important to them in getting to that result.”